Last updated on July 30, 2026

 Flare of Cultivation | Illustration by Billy Christian

 The Flares are a cycle of five cards released in the Modern Horizons 3 MTG set.
-These Flares are the latest in an occasional series of free spells, but it’s important to note that they are not exactly free.
-There’s an additional cost associated with these spells even though they get around traditional mana requirements.
+These Flares are the latest in an occasional series of free spells, but, like most free spells, the “free” gets qoutation marks because they still have alternative costs, just not mana costs.

 The easiest costs are the Commander 2020 free spells that just require your commander to be in play – not always easy, sure, but it’s the whole point of the format!

-The Flares, though, have a different set of costs, specifically sacrificing nontoken creatures, and that allows them to work in different design space that feels not only fairer, but more interesting as build-arounds.
+The Flares, though, have a different set of costs, specifically sacrificing nontoken creatures that share a color with the spell, and that allows them to work in different design space that feels not only fairer, but more interesting as build-arounds.

 #5.
 Flare of Cultivation